 The MAX256 is a neat little 3W chip that includes an oscillator and a power H-bridge driver designed to drive the primary side of transformers.

-Here is the Power scavenging circuit, also with a 9 turn printed coil.
+Here is the Power scavenging circuit, also with a 9 turn printed coil in a square spiral.

 It has a charge pump to convert the AC input signal to DC and boost it to a higher voltage: